Notary Fees NY

 - For Safe Deposit openings, there is no set fee.

-Fees for mobile notaries
+Notary Fees NY: for mobile notaries

 Mobile notaries travel to provide notary services in the customer’s home, place of business, or other location of choice.
 The fee schedule for mobile services is determined by the notary and is in addition to the maximum state fees stated above.
 Notaries base their fee on a number of factors.